 - 1.4.24 It was also important for us to gather statistical data on public opinion on Welsh devolution and we decided to commission a public opinion survey, as we had done for Part I. An open tender exercise was conducted through the Government Procurement Service and we appointed Beaufort Research Ltd to undertake the poll. - 1.4.25 The researchers first held focus groups throughout the country to test and refine the questions to be used in the final opinion poll.
 Beaufort Research then interviewed a representative sample of 2,009 members of the Welsh population aged 16 and above by telephone between 21 May and 12 June 2013.
-The sample was statistically representative of the Welsh general public. - 1.4.26 The results were broadly consistent with previous polls on attitudes to Welsh devolution and the powers of the National Assembly.
-The poll showed that a majority of the Welsh public believed the National Assembly has provided a
+The sample was statistically representative of the Welsh general public.

-8 The UK's Changing Union project is a joint initiative between the Wales Governance Centre at Cardiff University, the Institute of Welsh Affairs and Cymru Yfory/Tomorrow's Wales.
+&lt;sup>8 The UK's Changing Union project is a joint initiative between the Wales Governance Centre at Cardiff University, the Institute of Welsh Affairs and Cymru Yfory/Tomorrow's Wales.
 In addition to their written evidence to us they have published a number of research papers relevant to our work.